Cannabis / Marijuana

 Triggering the appearance or relapse of mental illness

 Any person who already has schizophrenia, has ever suffered psychoses, or has family members who do will be at especially high risk of triggering these problems if they smoke cannabis.
 It has long been recognised that in anyone, cannabis (or more specifically THC) can cause immediate effects similar to psychotic symptoms, but with people with these risk factors, psychotic symptoms could last beyond the few hours when the drug is having its immediate effects.
-The risk is increased if the type of cannabis contains a high proportion of THC in relation to the other important component of cannabis, cannabidiol (CBD), which may counteract the psychoactive effects of THC.
-Skunk, which has high levels of THC but lacks CBD, may therefore be more risky, though there is no direct evidence proving this.
+The risk is increased if the type of cannabis contains a high proportion of THC in relation to the other important component of cannabis, cannabidiol (CBD).
+Cannabis which has high levels of THC but lacks CBD, (including much of the stuff people refer to as 'skunk') may therefore be more risky, though there is no direct evidence proving this.

 Are there health conditions that make cannabis more dangerous?